OurcartEng/receipt-scanner-android-demo/README.md

   - #### Output:
     - `ValidationStatus` - Enum that have 3 possible values:
-      - `AVAILABLE` - newest version of ML model is present, validation is possible
+      - `AVAILABLE` - newest version of the model is present, validation is possible
       - `NOT_AVAILABLE` - no ML model is present, validation is **NOT** possible
       - `AVAILABLE_UPDATING` - a version of ML model is present, update is in progress, validation is possible